Cyb3r-Assassin/n4p/README.md

 ![AP](http://i.imgur.com/ORe3sma.png)

-Option 1 shot performing a recon scan.
-This changes into a Handshake WPA2 Attack by setting the values in n4p.conf and running option 3
+Option 1 screen shot performing a recon scan.
+This changes into a Handshake WPA2 Attack by setting the values in n4p.conf then running option 3

 ![recon](http://i.imgur.com/jwHZMOK.png)

-After launching option 5 we view a snapshop of ettercap sniffing passwords off our rouge AP
+After launching option 5 we view a snapshop of ettercap sniffing passwords from our rouge AP

 ![ettercap](http://i.imgur.com/AAqPNwE.png)

 n4p stores all of our logs and reconnaissance data inside a tmp folder /tmp/n4p/ This folder is used by n4p internal attack communications.
-Such as capturing .cap files and cracking them with option 4 n4p will not destroy this folder so that the user may go back and store the files elsewhere for later analysis or for incorporating into pentesting reports.
+Such as capturing .cap files and for cracking them later with option 4 n4p will not destroy this folder on exit so that the user may go back and store the files elsewhere for later analysis.
+Or for incorporating into pentesting reports.
+If you incur troubles launching applications via n4p, view the n4p log files!
 ![temp](http://i.imgur.com/t4JZKRP.png)

-> The option to build the firewall must be ran last and each time you change attacks.
+> The option for building the firewall must be ran last and each time you change attacks.

 Some further options are available such as launching sslstrip against our victims by selecting option 8.
 And arpspoof has also been provided allowing users to sniff networks without using a rouge AP.
 For this option you just set IFACE1= in the n4p.conf to the